 You question is wrong.
 By asking which one is "faster" you are assuming that you can play game with it.Which card is faster? (in percent if possible)

-I noticed an improvement in performance from the HD3000 in a 13" MBP when I upgraded it to 8 GB of RAM.
+You get 512mb allocated to shared video RAM with 8gb total memory installed vs. the 384mb you get when you only have 4gb.
+You're probably seeing a small boost because of it.I noticed an improvement in performance from the HD3000 in a 13" MBP when I upgraded it to 8 GB of RAM.

 WoW went from seizing up in 25 man raids when all hell broke loose to slowing to 5 fps in the frantic bits but not crashing out.
 It also stayed at 30 fps for much longer while the game got busier.

 It isn't fantastic but much better than previously with only 4 GB on the board.

 For gaming the HD3000 is severely limited compared with any modern discrete card but works far better than the majority of integrated solutions.
 This bodes very well for the HD4000 Apple will probably be using the future.